-Luxembourg is the globally leading fund centre in the world for cross-border funds, the second largest investment fund centre in the world after the United States, and the largest fund domicile in Europe with currently more than EUR 4,7 trillion of assets under management.
+Luxembourg is the globally leading fund centre in the world for cross-border funds, Luxembourg is the second largest investment fund centre in the world after the United States and the largest fund domicile in Europe with currently more than EUR 4,7 trillion of assets under management.

 The key advantages of Luxembourg as a fund domicile are:

 Luxembourg is a stable and recognized fund centre in the heart of Europe, ideally positioned to use the EU passporting rights to distribute an investment fund across the EU and to global markets.

 2. Global Leadership

 Luxembourg is the global leader for cross-border fund distribution.
 All relevant service providers in the asset management industry have a presence and offer services in Luxembourg.
 The country is known around the world for its capabilities in asset management and its funds are distributed and known around the world.